 - A professional who is affiliated with a local business – People don’t just get hired at lock shops.
 They have to pass a background check that proves their trustworthiness and they have to complete courses produced by the Associated Locksmiths of America (AOLA).
 Although it’s not a foolproof method of finding a reputable locksmith, most scammers operate on their own, outside of the oversight of the industry.
 Also, local lock shops have something to lose if they do not treat their customers fairly, so property owners can expect better pricing and services from established security businesses.

 - A professional who can provide proof of their status – One of the easiest ways to determine who is an honest to goodness locksmith is to ask for identification.
-By law, locksmiths must carry identification that proves that they are licensed by the state of Texas.
+By law, locksmiths in Houston and the State ot Texas, must carry identification that proves that they are licensed by the state of Texas.
 A reputable professional will have no problem offering this identification.

 - A professional who is knowledgeable – It takes many years to become a master locksmith, and even the most experienced locksmiths will be better suited for particular jobs.
 Some areas of specialization include domestic and foreign automotive locks, alarms, detention locking systems, safe installation, safe combination locks, keyless mechanical locks, time locks, advanced keying, lockset installation, electrical locks and a whole lot more.
 There are dozens of disciplines in the industry, so when a property owner needs assistance with a lock or security concern, they need an expert certified in the relevant area.
 This is usually much easier to find when approaching a lock shop, as they tend to have a well-rounded group of professionals on their team.